Freddy Fazbear's New Pizzeria has closed for good. And so, another restaurant is going to take its place in the world of entertainment.

 - Hell Is That Noise: The jumpscare screams, of course.
 The scream emitted by the main animatronics is bad enough, but Old Candy and Blank both have their own unique screams that are even worse.
 RAT's scream, however, is just grotesque.

-- History Repeats: Through sheer coincidence, Candy's befalls the same mishaps as its former rival, right down to a series of murders involving people stuffed into something related to the animatronics and a night guard being killed.
+- History Repeats: Through sheer coincidence, Candy's befalls the same mishaps as Freddy's, right down to dead night guards.
 And, as it turns out, you're even playing as a member of the Schmidt family.

 - Long Runner: If the cutscenes are to be believed, Candy's Burger and Fries has been around since 1964, long before Freddy Fazbear's Pizza (or its predecessor Fredbear's Family Diner) ever came to being.